livepeer/verification-classifier/machine_learning/README.md

 ## 3.- Notebooks

 The notebooks used in the experiments are inside the folder work/notebooks.
-The training data is obtained from the .csv files dropped in data_analytics/output folder.
+The training data is obtained from the .csv files dropped in machine_learning/cloud_functions folder.
+Given the large size of the csv file, it can also be downloaded from a GCP bucket [here](https://storage.googleapis.com/feature_dataset/data.csv)

 ### 3.1.- Supervised_predictive_model.ipynb